Ouranosinc/pymerra2/README.md

 - Chunksizes can be set rather arbitrarily.
 - Naming files is forced to some common cases, not fully customizable.
-- Constant fields required manually downloading a file first.
+- Constant fields require manually downloading a file first.
 - Daily NetCDF functions are slightly modified copies of subdaily functions, should be combined into one with calls to time frequency dependent subfunctions.